 "I saw the best minds of my generation…"

-"So what?" you ask.
+you ask.
 (I ask myself too.)
 "If people are willing to put money into these films, and people are willing to work on them for cheap, isn't all as it should be?
 Why should anybody care that you feel exploited?"

 And, no, as much as I personally want to feel victimized by this state of affairs, the fact remains that it is up to us to set our own boundaries, act on our own values, and insist upon basic sustainability in our projects, if we deem it a priority.
 Without this honest self-appraisal and a firm belief in on our own value, we doom ourselves to a lifetime in a dysfunctional system which is ultimately only interested in harvesting low-hanging fruit for less than the cost of production.

 But in my 10 years of experience in the local film community, I've seen incredibly talented friends and colleagues bounce back and forth between unpaid projects, corporate freelancing, and short-term day jobs, until they're emotionally exhausted by the cycle of long days of hard work followed by long weeks of unemployment, never knowing when the next call for a paying gig will come, and sick of not being able to afford health insurance.
 As we get older, our willingness to work on any paying gig grows stronger, and creative expression and even self-respect become unaffordable luxuries.